mon5termatt/medicat-website/src/content/docs/tools/Backup and Restore/acronis-true-image.md

 description: Documentation for Acronis True Image in MediCat USB
 ---

-# Acronis True Image
+## Overview
 Acronis True Image is a complete backup solution that ensures the safety of all information on your PC.

-## Overview

 Acronis True Image provides reliable protection for your personal data, applications, and operating system.
 It creates an exact copy of your disk, including the operating system, applications, settings, and all data.